stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 +++
 Title = "Notes on Go Development"
 Slug = "golang-development"
-Date = "2018-06-03T09:49:00+01:00"
+Date = "2018-06-10T15:47:00+01:00"
 Description = ""
 Categories = ["programming"]
 Tags = ["golang"]
 Type = "article"
 Draft = true
 +++

 Notes on development with the Go language.

 <!--more-->

-# Installing Go #
+# Installing Go

 To install Go on Windows, download it from [the official Website](https://golang.org/).
-Choose the 64-bit *Windows installer* package for the current version, unless you know that you need a different option.
+Choose the 64-bit _Windows installer_ package for the current version, unless you know that you need a different option.

 To install Go on macOS, use [Homebrew](http://brew.sh/).

 To install the current version of Go on Linux, use the package from the official Website, or a [Docker image](https://store.docker.com/images/golang).
 Docker, Inc. maintain the Docker images.
 Linux distributions supply versions of Go, but these will frequently be older than the current release.

-# Choosing a Code Editor or IDE #
+# Choosing a Code Editor or IDE

 My current text editor is [Visual Studio Code](https://code.visualstudio.com).
 You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Go.
 Both of these editors are free.

-# Essential Tools #
+# Essential Tools

 There are a number of de-facto standard utilities and libraries for Go software development, but a few tools are so fundamental that you should install them even before you begin to write Go code.

-## Git for Version Control ##
+## Git for Version Control

 If you do not already use version control, you should install [Git](http://git-scm.com/) on your system.
 Git is now effectively the standard